enessenel/novosparc_workshop/content/2-lesson.md

 ---
-title: Datasets
+title: Kidney Dataset
-nav: Datasets
+nav: Kidney
-topics: Datasets
+topics: Kidney
 ---

 In this workshop, we will use two different datasets to explore novoSpaRc.